ilnb/nvim/README.md

 These are my .config/nvim files for Neovim, showing the minor changes I have done from the base LazyVim installation.
-Open to suggestions and improvement.
+Open to suggestions and improvements.